umttftk-create/rollic-gamejam/README.md

 # rollic-gamejam
-Our first Game Jam project.
-We’re learning Unity and Blender and aiming to create our first playable prototype during the Rollic Game Jam.
 # Rollic Game Jam Portfolio

+Hey there 👋

-We are a new team interested in learning game development.
+We’re a new and motivated team taking our very first steps into game development.
-We don’t have any published games yet, but we’re actively learning *Unity* and *Blender*.
+We don’t have any published projects yet, but we’re learning *Unity* and *Blender* and can’t wait to put our skills into practice during the Rollic Game Jam.
-Our goal for the Rollic Game Jam is to experience the full development process, from idea to prototype, and to improve our teamwork and creativity.

-Thank you for the opportunity!
+Our goal is to learn, create, and most importantly, have fun building something from scratch.
+This will be our first real experience in turning ideas into a playable prototype, and we’re ready to give it our best!

+Thanks for this opportunity ❤
+– Team PMK